Smoerfugl/_build/README.md

 	- name: SomeVariable
 	  value: SomeValue

-	- name: SecondVariable //will be fetched from environment_variable upon execution
+	- name: SecondVariable #will be fetched from environment_variable upon execution
 ```